Australia shares climb on financials, energy shares; New Zealand flat

-June 13 Australian shares rose after a long weekend on Tuesday, boosted by financials and energy shares, while the technology sector slid in tandem with U.S. peers.
+June 13 (Reuters) - Australian shares rose after a long weekend on Tuesday, boosted by financials and energy shares, while the technology sector slid in tandem with U.S. peers.

 The S&P/ASX 200 index was 0.7 percent, or 41.1 points, higher at 5,718.70 by 0248 GMT.
 The benchmark ended flat on Friday and lost nearly 2 percent last week.